travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ## Node.js v4 (or io.js v3) compiler requirements

-To compile native modules for io.js v3 or Node.js v4 or older, a [C++11
+To compile native modules for io.js v3 or Node.js v4 or later, a [C++11
 standard](https://en.wikipedia.org/wiki/C%2B%2B11)-compliant compiler is
 required.
 More specifically, either gcc 4.8 (or later), or clang 3.5 (or later) works.